What is a Real Estate Syndication?

 Step #8: Wait Until Closing

 Now, you sit back and relax.
 And wait for the syndication deal to close.
-This takes between 7 and 21 days, depending on the deal.
+This usually takes between 30 and 45 days, depending on the deal.

 We typically do a live webinar at closing and monthly updates moving forward.